n8n Integration

 4. Select the node and choose your credentials

-5. Configure the operation (Calculate Tax, Get Rates, or Get States)
+5. Configure the operation (Calculate Tax or Get Rate)

 Keep Your API Key Secure